 Midcentury-modern furniture design is iconic, and, luckily for collectors, it shows no signs of fading.
-But even the biggest interior design aficionados and history enthusiasts don't know the stories behind each of the most popular midcentury-modern designers, especially since certain brands of the era come into and go out of style.
-While décor by design duo Charles and Ray Eames is ever as popular as it was five years ago, other designers have fallen out of favor.
-We asked antiques and vintage furniture marketplace 1stdibs for the most searched-for and most-purchased midcentury-modern furniture brands in the past year, and as we suspected, the lists show a new crop of designers gaining steam.
+But even the biggest interior design aficionados and history enthusiasts don't know the stories behind each of the most popular midcentury-modern designers, especially since certain brands of the era are more under the radar.
+While décor by Charles and Ray Eames is as popular as it was five years ago, there are a few others worth noting.
+We asked antiques and vintage furniture marketplace 1stdibs for the most searched-for and most-purchased midcentury-modern furniture brands, and as we suspected, the lists show a new crop of designers gaining steam.
 Here are the designers you should know, as well as some of their most sought-after pieces, plus the stylish characteristics to look out for.

-Milo Baughman was a modern furniture designer known for his avant-garde, distinct, and unassuming designs.
-While he designed for a number of furniture companies starting in the 1940s, he is most famous for the designs made for the manufacturer Thayer Coggin.
+Milo Baughman was a midcentury modern furniture designer known for his avant-garde, distinct, and unassuming designs.
+While he designed for a number of furniture companies starting in the '40s, he is most famous for the designs made for the manufacturer Thayer Coggin.
 This drum coffee table is a gorgeous example of his streamlined shapes and luxurious use of metal.

 Founded in 1946 by Bruno Gatta, Italian manufacturer Stilnovo was an influential part of a wave of post-WWII Italian design companies specializing in innovative yet mass-market lighting.
-The company worked with a number of celebrated designers, including Gaetano Scolari, Alberto Fraser, and Ettore Sottsass, but it also manufactured its own designs under the name Stilnovo.
+The company worked with a number of celebrated designers, including Gaetano Scolari, Alberto Fraser, and Ettore Sottsass, but it also manufactured its own midcentury designs under the name Stilnovo.
 The brand is acclaimed for its use of new materials and advanced finishes, which today still look almost futuristic.

-Hans Wegner was a world-renowned Danish designer whose modern designs emphasized functionality.
-He designed more than 500 chairs in his lifetime, many of which became design icons, including his Flag Halyard Chair.
+Hans Wegner was a world-renowned Danish designer whose modern midcentury designs emphasized functionality.
+He designed more than 500 chairs in his lifetime, many of which became design icons, including his Flag Halyard chair.
 Wegner's wooden chairs featured traditional joinery techniques, and he often mixed materials such as wood, upholstery, caning, and paper cord.

-Jean Prouvé was a French metal worker and self-taught architect and designer.
-Though his career wasn't devoted to furniture like many of his contemporaries, and he considered himself more of an engineer, Prouvé was one of the most influential furniture designers of the early modern design movement.
+Jean Prouvé was a French metalworker and self-taught architect and designer.
+Though his career wasn't devoted to furniture like many of his contemporaries, and he considered himself more of an engineer, Prouvé was one of the most influential midcentury furniture designers of the early modern design movement.
 Trained as a metalsmith, he applied his intimate knowledge of metal to create now-classic pieces like the Standard chair, using an innovative method of folding sheet metal.

-A major player in the Brutalism movement, Paul Evans was an American furniture designer, sculptor, and artist who became famous for his unusually sculpted metal furniture.
+A major player in the Brutalist movement, Paul Evans was an American furniture designer, sculptor, and artist who became famous for his unusually sculpted metal furniture.
 He began making copper chests and sculpted steel-front cabinets, and after making a name for himself, he became a featured designer for popular manufacturer Directional Furniture.
-Each of his designs was handmade and finished, and many were signed, making them special investments both then and today.
+Each of his midcentury designs was handmade and finished, and many were signed, making them special investments both then and today.

 Edward Wormley began his career as an interior designer for Marshall Fields, but his legacy was cemented when he was hired by manufacturer Dunbar Furniture Co. to update the brand's product line.
-Incorporating European and Scandinavian details, his designs were an immediate success, blending the best elements of classical, historical designs with the modern leanings of the day.
+Incorporating European and Scandinavian details, his midcentury designs were an immediate success, blending the best elements of classical, historical designs with the modern leanings of the day.
 The result was approachable, mainstream, and extremely successful.

 Now discover 15 more midcentury-modern décor pieces we love.